FTheoryTools: Advancing Computational Capabilities for F-Theory Research: Enumeration of G4 -Fluxes

 The work~\cite{Taylor:2015xtz} identifies an elliptically fibered fourfold that they suggest gives rise to $O(10^{272,000})$ F-theory flux vacua, constituting the overwhelming majority of all F-theory flux vacua.
 This geometry features a geometrically non-Higgsable gauge group $E_8^9 \times F_4^8 \times (G_2 \times \mathrm{SU}(2))^{16}$ and is described as a global Tate model over a smooth, complete three-dimensional toric variety without a torus factor.
 The base is defined by a polyhedral fan with 101 rays and 198 maximal cones.
 Consequently, in \texttt{OSCAR}, the toric variety is covered by 198 affine charts corresponding to these maximal cones.
 The Cox ring of the base space consists of 101 homogeneous coordinates, labeled as $w_0, w_1, \dotsc, w_{100}$, following the notation of~\cite{Taylor:2015xtz}.

-Executing all computations necessary to construct this model from scratch in \FTheoryTools may require approximately 30 minutes on a typical personal computer.
+Executing all computations necessary to construct this model from scratch in \FTheoryTools may easily require half an hour on a typical personal computer.
 The primary computational bottleneck is the determination of the Tate polynomial, which contains 355,785 monomials, rendering its computation exceedingly time-consuming.
 While future performance improvements in \FTheoryTools are anticipated, this problem remains inherently challenging.
 We mitigate this computational burden using serialization techniques.
 Specifically, we provide a precomputed model file, \texttt{1511-03209.mrdi}, available at~\cite{bmtMaRDIFiles}.
-The following command downloads and utilizes this serialized file automatically, reducing model instantiation time to under a minute on most personal computers:
+The following command downloads and utilizes this serialized file automatically, reducing model instantiation time to at most a few minutes on most personal computers:

 A resolution sequence for this model can be derived from~\cite{Lawrie:2012gg, Esole:2018mqb, Esole:2017rgz}.
 We employ a sequence of 206 toric blowups.
 For instance, over the locus $\mathbb{V}(w_{99}) \subset B_3$, an $E_8$ singularity is resolved by introducing exceptional divisors \texttt{e99\_1}, \texttt{e99\_2}, \textellipsis, \texttt{e99\_14}, as detailed in~\cite{Lawrie:2012gg}.
 Since all singularities arise over loci of the form $\{ w_i = 0 \}$, we adopt this convention for labeling the exceptional divisors.
 Afterwards, it proves advantageous for our computational framework to also resolve the remaining singularities of the toric ambient space, which requires three additional toric blowups.